Wall cratering upon high velocity normal dust impact: Experimental

 The dust speed is measured through the dust transit time between two laser sheets with an uncertainty that is generally less than $\pm1\%$.
 This measurement error primarily originates from the relatively large thickness of the individual beams ($1\,$mm) when compared to the beam spacing ($100\,$mm).
-The above optical method was preferred over the time-of-flight method\,\cite{lightga2,lightga3}, where the start trigger is provided by the muzzle flash caused by sabot ejection from the barrel and the stop trigger is given by the impact flash, whose precision is about $\pm3\%$.
+The optical method was preferred over the time-of-flight method\,\cite{lightga2,lightga3}, where the start trigger is provided by the muzzle flash due to sabot ejection from the barrel and the stop trigger is provided by the impact flash, whose precision is $\sim\pm3\%$.
+The dust cloud speed should well approximate the dust particle speed, given the near-constant small cloud width recorded by the laser sheets.

-Overall, $34$ impact tests were performed with the three dust sub-populations and impact speeds covering the entire high velocity range.
-By default, the light gas gun acceleration method leads to a very large number of W-on-W impacts.
-However, the useful crater statistics are rather restricted, since the central target spot features many overlapping craters that need to be excluded from the analysis, see figure \ref{fig:statistics-impacts} for an example.
+Overall, $34$ impact tests were performed with the three dust sub-populations and impact speeds covering the high velocity range.
+Light gas gun acceleration leads to a large number of W-on-W impacts, since it is not possible to load a small dust number on the sabot cavity.
+However, the useful crater statistics are rather restricted, since the central spot features many overlapping craters that should be excluded from the analysis (see figure \ref{fig:statistics-impacts}) and since the central spot also features few visibly smaller craters due to dust-dust impacts in the proximity of the target (see the finite width of the dust cloud).
 Naturally, it is possible to minimize the central spot by loading less dust on the sabot, but this compromises the accuracy of the speed measurement and does not necessarily improve statistics.
 From the $34$ shot samples, $25$ featured a large enough number of isolated craters suitable for statistical analysis (Table \ref{Tab_collection}).

 The shot W-on-W samples were first mapped by means of a Scanning Electron Microscope (SEM), at low magnification and at high resolution, in order to statistically estimate the average value of the crater diameter at different impact conditions.
 The crater depth was then measured with a precision optical microscope (Leitz Wetzlar Ortolux) of $0.5\,\mu$m sensitivity.
 Moreover, few craters from each shot sample were mapped with a mechanical profiler (KLA-Tencor mod.\,P-15) in order to verify the precision of the above techniques.
 The instrumental uncertainty was estimated to be $\pm3\,\mu$m for the crater depth (optical) and $\pm15\%$ for the crater diameter (SEM).
 The average values and standard deviations of the crater dimensions (instrumental and statistical errors) are listed in Table \ref{Tab_collection}.